ritchiehok/getdata035-assignment/codebook.md

 6 | t-body-accelerometer-stdev-x | standard deviation of the time from the body accelerometer along the x-axis
 7 | t-body-accelerometer-stdev-y | standard deviation of the time from the body accelerometer along the y-axis
 8 | t-body-accelerometer-stdev-z | standard deviation of the time from the body accelerometer along the z-axis
-9 | t-gravity-accelerometer-mean-x |
-10 | t-gravity-accelerometer-mean-y |
-11 | t-gravity-accelerometer-mean-z |
-12 | t-gravity-accelerometer-stdev-x |
-13 | t-gravity-accelerometer-stdev-y |
-14 | t-gravity-accelerometer-stdev-z |
-15 | t-body-accelerometer-jerk-mean-x |
-16 | t-body-accelerometer-jerk-mean-y |
+9 | t-gravity-accelerometer-mean-x | mean time from the gravity accelerometer along the x-axis 10 | t-gravity-accelerometer-mean-y | mean time from the gravity accelerometer along the y-axis
+11 | t-gravity-accelerometer-mean-z | mean time from the gravity accelerometer along the z-axis 12 | t-gravity-accelerometer-stdev-x | standard deviation of the time from the gravity accelerometer along the x-axis
+13 | t-gravity-accelerometer-stdev-y | standard deviation of the time from the gravity accelerometer along the y-axis 14 | t-gravity-accelerometer-stdev-z | standard deviation of the time from the gravity accelerometer along the z-axis
+15 | t-body-accelerometer-jerk-mean-x | mean time from the body accelerometer measuring jerk along the x-axis 16 | t-body-accelerometer-jerk-mean-y | mean time from the body accelerometer measuring jerk along the y-axis
-17 | t-body-accelerometer-jerk-mean-z |
-18 | t-body-accelerometer-jerk-stdev-x |
+17 | t-body-accelerometer-jerk-mean-z | mean time from the body accelerometer measuring jerk along the z-axis 18 | t-body-accelerometer-jerk-stdev-x |
 19 | t-body-accelerometer-jerk-stdev-y |
 20 | t-body-accelerometer-jerk-stdev-z |